From prediction markets to interpretable collective intelligence: Extension of Section

 Certain issues concerning the validity of applying the function $\log L$ are discussed in Section~\ref{subsec:market_dyn}.
 It turns out that we can choose $\hat\lambda_t < 0$ for which a numerical optimization of $\log L\bigl(\mu,\sigma\bigm|\hat\lambda_t\bigr)$ over $\mu$ and $\sigma$ gives estimates $\hat{\bm\mu}_t$ and $\hat\sigma_t$ such that ${\hat\lambda_t = \lmd(\hat{\bm\mu}_t,\hat\sigma_t)}$.
 Details of the corresponding algorithm can be found in Section~\ref{subsec:econ_equil}.
 Now we employ this approach to \verb+data13+ from \path{CI.RData} (see~\cite{Data2019} and Section~\ref{subsec:data}) and show how the estimates in question vary over time.
 We make the following calls.

 The result is shown in Figure~\ref{fig:mu_sgm_gr}, where all the graphs are presented in the operational time~$\nu$ that corresponds to the total volume of votes:

 The numbers under the graphs are the volume in thousands of dollars.
 The price~$q_t^c$ oscillates somewhere between $q_t^-$ and $q_t^+$, while $q^\pm_t$ oscillate themselves throughout $[t_1,t_2]$.
 At the same time, the estimate~$\hat{\bm\mu}_t$ quickly converges and remains extremely stable in spite of huge volumes of offers.
 The estimate $\hat\sigma_t$ measures the average variability of beliefs during $[t_0,t]$.
-In Figure~\ref{fig:mu_sgm_gr}, it begins to decrease after $\hat{\bm\mu}_t$ has stabilized.
+In Figure~\ref{fig:mu_sgm_gr}, it begins to decrease after $\hat{\bm\mu}_t$ has stabilized (after the dashed line).

 Suppose $0<\bm\mu(\bm\omega,\bm E) < 1$ and consider a price $q>\bm\mu$.
 Suppose we are within Assumption~\ref{M_3} (which includes Assumptions~\ref{M_1} and~\ref{M_2}), and suppose we begin to reduce~$\sigma_t$.
-Then, due to Fact~\ref{rem:gap_dec}, after a certain point we will have $\bm\mu<\theta^+_{\lambda_t}(q)<q,$ and $q-\theta^+_{\lambda_t}$ will continue to shrink (together with the density of the distribution of beliefs around~$\bm\mu$).
+Then, due to Fact~\ref{rem:gap_dec}, after a certain point we will have ${\bm\mu<\theta^+_{\lambda_t}(q)<q,}$ and $q-\theta^+_{\lambda_t}$ will continue to shrink (together with the density of the distribution of beliefs around~$\bm\mu$).
 Therefore, according to \eqref{eq:theta_plus}, we will observe an unlimited decrease in the probability of occurrence of beliefs that could generate buy orders for~$q$.
 Again, due to Fact~\ref{rem:gap_dec} and~\eqref{eq:theta_minus}, the same is true for sell orders for any price $q<\bm\mu$.
 Thus, informally speaking, a range of prices where concluded transactions are probable will shrink around~$\bm\mu$.
 This reasoning, together with the constancy of~$\hat{\bm\mu}_t$ and a developing decrease in $\hat\sigma_t$ observed in Figure~\ref{fig:mu_sgm_gr}, leads to the following conclusion.

 \begin{Con} Consider the regular market, which is introduced at the beginning of Section~\textup{\ref{subsec:mod_prob}} and satisfies Assumption~\textup{\ref{M_0}}.
 There exists its reasonable model \textup{(}by which we mean Assumption~\textup{\ref{M_3}}\textup{)} such that our data, interpreted through this model, do not contradict the following hypothesis.
 In the unlimited market, which is introduced in Assumption~\textup{\ref{asmp:A2}} and is partially implemented by the regular market, the beliefs $\pi_n^t(\bm\omega)$ would approaches~$\bm\mu$, transactions would conclude at prices increasingly close to $\bm\mu$, and we would finally have